jjiayu/jjiayu/README.md

 🔭 I’m currently working on motion planning and control for legged robots, with a focus on optimizaiton-based approaches.

-🌟 For more information aboout my research, please go to my [personal homepage](https://jjiayu.github.io/).
+🌟 For more information aboout my research, please go to my [homepage](https://jjiayu.github.io/).

 <!--
 **jjiayu/jjiayu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.